 Roles within student leadership

-All students have the opportunity to apply to complete the Community Sports Leader Level Two course as part of their options programme at the start of Year12.
-The course builds on the experience gained through the level one leadership courses (Sports Leaders and Dance Leaders) Therefore, it is desirable that candidates complete a level one leadership course before applying for a level two award.
+All students have the opportunity to apply to complete the Silver Sports Leader Award as part of their options programme at the start of Year12.
+The course builds on the experience gained through the bronze leadership courses (Sports Leaders and Dance Leaders) Therefore, it is desirable that candidates complete a bronze leadership course before applying for a silver award.
 However, each application will be considered and previous experience as a leader accepted where relevant.
 The course delivery time is 30 guided learning hours.

 In order to complete the course candidates undertake 8 units that challenge students' leadership skills both within a school setting and a community setting.
 In order to complete the course students must; pass a basic first aid course, lead/volunteer for a 6 week extra-curricular unit of activity within the school and complete 10 hours of community volunteering/leadership (where possible students are expected to find their own community placements).